sylvek/yeelight-arduino/README.md

 ## Warn :

-If you use it dont use the last version of ArduinoJson Lib ,
+If you use yeelight_remote.ino, dont use the last version of ArduinoJson Lib , use older than 5.0

 ## Battle tested?